pReya/kirby-nginx/README.md

 But this convenience comes at a cost: speed.
 All these `.htaccess` files have to be read and interpreted at every single request.
 So, because Nginx does not support `.htaccess` files [for performance reasons](https://www.nginx.com/resources/wiki/start/topics/examples/likeapache-htaccess/), it needs to be configured through a single, global config file.
 Most of the time, the config file also needs to be adjusted to the very specific server setup.
 Where Apache uses modules to include PHP, Nginx also does this in its global config file.
 This means, there is not a single config file that works out of the box, which could be shipped with Kirby.
 So the process of configuring Nginx seems a little more intimidating to beginners – however it's really not that difficult and requires only about 20 lines of configuration to get Kirby (or most other PHP applications) running on Nginx.

+The main config file for Nginx is typically found in the main Nginx folder and called `nginx/nginx.conf`.
+We don't need to edit this file, but it's still very interesting to look at.
+Towards the end it will typically include files from `nginx/conf.d/*.conf`.
+So to get started with your Kirby page, you can either create a new file like `nginx/conf.d/kirby.conf` or just edit the default file `nginx/conf.d/default.conf`.

 ## Contexts and Directives
 Generally speaking, a Nginx config file consists of contexts and directives.
 A directive is just a special keyword, followed by one or multiple values (e.g. `server_name localhost;`) and ends with a semicolon.
 A context is a group and a scope for these directives (e.g. `server {...}`).
 The order of directives can matter in some cases, so try to stick to the example, where possible.